librasteve/Air/docs/Air/Form.md

 ) returns Mu
 ```

-get form-scripts, pass in a custom $suffix for required labels (may be overridden)
+get form-scripts, pass in a custom $suffix for required labels (default '*')

 AUTHOR
 ======